zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[MatsuriDayo / nekoray](https://github.com/MatsuriDayo/nekoray) - Qt based cross-platform GUI proxy configuration manager (backend: v2ray / sing-box)
 ## C#

+* 【2024-01-12】[Cysharp / R3](https://github.com/Cysharp/R3) - The new future of dotnet/reactive and UniRx.
+* 【2024-01-12】[enisn / UraniumUI](https://github.com/enisn/UraniumUI) - Uranium is a Free & Open-Source UI Kit for MAUI.
+* 【2024-01-12】[CosmosOS / Cosmos](https://github.com/CosmosOS/Cosmos) - Cosmos is an operating system "construction kit".
+Build your own OS using managed languages such as C#, VB.NET, and more!
+* 【2024-01-12】[mono / SkiaSharp](https://github.com/mono/SkiaSharp) - SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library.
+It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.
+* 【2024-01-12】[ClosedXML / ClosedXML](https://github.com/ClosedXML/ClosedXML) - ClosedXML is a .NET library for reading, manipulating and writing Excel 2007+ (.xlsx, .xlsm) files.
+It aims to provide an intuitive and user-friendly interface to dealing with the underlying OpenXML API.
+* 【2024-01-12】[lin-ycv / EverythingPowerToys](https://github.com/lin-ycv/EverythingPowerToys) - Everything search plugin for PowerToys Run
+* 【2024-01-12】[dotnet / MQTTnet](https://github.com/dotnet/MQTTnet) - MQTTnet is a high performance .NET library for MQTT based communication.
+It provides a MQTT client and a MQTT server (broker).
+The implementation is based on the documentation from http://mqtt.org/.
 * 【2024-01-11】[BC-SECURITY / Moriarty](https://github.com/BC-SECURITY/Moriarty) -
 * 【2024-01-11】[1357310795 / MyComputerManager](https://github.com/1357310795/MyComputerManager) - 管理“此电脑”里删不掉的流氓“快捷方式”（包括侧边栏），同时可自己添加这类“快捷方式”
 * 【2024-01-11】[nicsure / QuanshengDock](https://github.com/nicsure/QuanshengDock) - Allows the Quansheng UV-K5 radio to be controlled by a PC.